-We can see that MetroCity Bankshares does have institutional investors; and they hold a good portion of the company's stock.
-This suggests some credibility amongst professional investors.
-But we can't rely on that fact alone since institutions make bad investments sometimes, just like everyone does.
+As you can see, institutional investors have a fair amount of stake in MetroCity Bankshares.
+This implies the analysts working for those institutions have looked at the stock and they like it.
+But just like anyone else, they could be wrong.
 When multiple institutions own a stock, there's always a risk that they are in a 'crowded trade'.
 When such a trade goes wrong, multiple parties may compete to sell stock fast.
 This risk is higher in a company without a history of growth.
 You can see MetroCity Bankshares' historic earnings and revenue below, but keep in mind there's always more to the story.

 Hedge funds don't have many shares in MetroCity Bankshares.
-With a 5.1% stake, CEO Nack Paek is the largest shareholder.
-In comparison, the second and third largest shareholders hold about 4.3% and 4.2% of the stock.
+Looking at our data, we can see that the largest shareholder is the CEO Nack Paek with 5.1% of shares outstanding.
+BlackRock, Inc. is the second largest shareholder owning 4.8% of common stock, and Don T. Leung holds about 4.2% of the company stock.
 Interestingly, the third-largest shareholder, Don T. Leung is also a Vice Chairman, again, indicating strong insider ownership amongst the company's top shareholders.

 Insider Ownership Of MetroCity Bankshares

 It seems insiders own a significant proportion of MetroCity Bankshares, Inc..
-Insiders own US$136m worth of shares in the US$511m company.
-I would say this shows alignment with shareholders, but it is worth noting that the company is still quite small; some insiders may have founded the business.
+Insiders have a US$168m stake in this US$610m business.
+We would say this shows alignment with shareholders, but it is worth noting that the company is still quite small; some insiders may have founded the business.
 You can click here to see if those insiders have been buying or selling.